PowerDNS/lightningstream/docs/schema.md

 up with two `example.com` entries with different IDs.

-### Multi-entry references and indices
+### Multi-value entries and indices

 Suppose you have a DBI that keeps track of tags or categories for keys.
 One way to organise this would be:

 - "key 1" => "RED,BLUE"
 - "key 2" => "RED,GREEN,YELLOW"